Skip to main content Accessibility information

 We take your career very seriously.
 Head teachers are part of our assessment and interview panels and we will start to talk to you about your ambitions from the first moment we meet you.

-As you leave us, you will take with you a portfolio for your future career, clarifying your strengths and the areas you wish to work on.
-This will mean that your first employer will know you well immediately and be able to help you prove yourself quickly.
+As you leave us, you will take with you a Career Entry Development Profile (CEDP), clarifying your strengths and the areas you wish to work on.
+This will mean that your first employer will know you well immediately and be able to help to support you during your ECT years.

 After you graduate, we keep in touch.
 You’ll join a huge network of Marjon education alumni who can help you in your future career; all recognising the extremely high quality of your training.